manyducksco/borf/packages/browser/README.md

 // Add the store to make it available to any component in this app. app.addStore(MessageStore);

-// HelloWorld can access MessageStore from the app. app.addRootView(HelloWorld);
+// HelloWorld view can access MessageStore since it's part of the same app. app.setRootView(HelloWorld);
 ```

 ### Option 2: Local Store